-Key Lime Pie Recipe.
-Old fashioned key lime pie made with Florida key limes and sweetened condensed milk, topped with meringue and sprinkled with coconut.
+Key Lime Pie Recipe an fashioned pie made with Florida key limes, sweetened condensed milk, topped with meringue and coconut.

 The original pie contained sweetened condensed milk because fresh milk was hard to get and hard to keep fresh due to the lack of refrigeration in those days.